Responsible Employee Guidelines

 Responses to Avoid

+Do NOT promise confidentiality.
 As a responsible employee, you cannot keep confidentiality and you must report incidents of suspected sexual misconduct to the Title IX Coordinator.

+Do NOT promise an outcome.
 Do NOT provide counseling or guidance beyond your training or expertise.
-Instead, refer the person to a trained resource (Title IX Coordinator, Director of Sexual Assault Prevention and Response, Counseling Services, Health Services, and Employee Assistance.)
+Instead, refer the person to a trained resource (Title IX Coordinator, Director of Sexual Assault Prevention and Response, Integrative Wellbeing Services, Ombudsperson, and Employee Assistance.)

+Do NOT discourage the person from further reporting.
+If you have doubts about the incident, keep them to yourself.
 Do NOT minimize (or magnify) the incident or the impact on the person.

 Do NOT blame the person for the incident.
 Be aware that blame may be stated or implied through comments, body language, or questions.